dealii/dealii/README.md

     $ docker run --rm -t -i dealii/dealii:master-focal

-The above command would drop you into an isolated environment, in which you will find the latest version of deal.II (master development branch) installed under `/usr/local`.
+The above command would drop you into an isolated environment, in which you will find the latest version of deal.III (master development branch) installed under `/usr/local`.